 |4 years, but less than 5

-The following provision applies to any employee who has been given notice that his/her position will be discontinued.
-In order for the employee to receive a severance payment under this policy, the employee must continue, throughout the period of notice, to demonstrate satisfactory performance, conduct and adherence to University policies, including the Policy on Attendance.
+In order for the Professional Staff Member to receive a severance payment under this policy, the Professional Staff Member must continue, throughout the period of notice if any, to demonstrate satisfactory performance, conduct and adherence to University policies, including, but not limited to, the Policy on Attendance.